google/nccl-plugin-gpudirect-tcpxo/README.md

 -   These open-source containers are drop-in replacements for the previous closed-source releases.
--   The flags for RxDM have changed between the closed-source release and this open-source release.
-Starting with `us-docker.pkg.dev/gce-ai-infra/gpudirect-tcpxo/tcpgpudmarxd-dev:v1.0.18`, this is the new flag set for RxDM:
+-   The flags for RxDM have changed between the previous release and this release.
+Starting with `us-docker.pkg.dev/gce-ai-infra/gpudirect-tcpxo/tcpgpudmarxd-dev:v1.0.20`, this is the new flag set for RxDM:

     ```
-    --num_hops=2 --num_nics=8
+    --num_hops=2
     ```

-    The flags that have been removed are `--uid=` and `--alsologtostderr`.
+    The flags that have been removed are `--uid=`, `--alsologtostderr`, and `--num_nics=`.
 If these these flags are provided, RxDM will print an error like so:

     ```
     ERROR: Accessing retired flag 'uid'
     ERROR: Accessing retired flag 'alsologtostderr'
+    ERROR: Accessing retired flag 'num_nics'
     ```

     This is not a fatal error nor does it affect the workload in anyway.